MohsinAejazRahman/GetNextLine/README.md

 * `man 2 read`, `man 2 open`, `man 3 malloc`
 * YouTube explanations: \[GNL with structs], \[GNL queue walkthrough]
 * Memory visualization tools: \[Valgrind], \[malloc\_debugger]

----

-Would you like me to begin writing the full content for any of the sections above?